 In fact, the lightning-fast decision by Washington’s lawmakers to inject more than $125 billion of so-called “tax rebates” into household checkbooks at midyear was a gimmicky attempt to prop up the stumbling economy ahead of the national election.
 Incumbent politicians realize from ample first-hand experience that people vote their wallets.
 Without the temporary stimulus of more deficit spending from Washington, job losses along Main Street would rapidly claim jobs among many incumbent politicians along Pennsylvania Avenue.

 Are there any other quick-fix arrows left in the policy quivers of the Federal Reserve (monetary policy) or the U.S. Congress (fiscal policy)?
 Not really.
 The Alan Greenspan era saddled us with a veritable “land-price bubble,” which has now morphed into the current blowout (and “bailout”) of firms tied to the housing-finance industry.
 Greenspan, the Fed chairman from 1987 to 2006, pushed bank-borrowing rates down to 1 percent and held them at these absurdly low rates for three years, at a time when inflation ran two to three times higher!
 In view of the early autumn crisis in financial markets, Greenspan’s successor at the monetary policy helm, Ben Bernanke, and his Federal Reserve Board are afraid to jump from the tiger of stimulative monetary policy, even as the inflation rate has climbed above 5 percent and threatens to accelerate in 2009.
-And now, like a mirror image of the tax rebates, Bernanke, prior to the national elections, has recapitulated the Greenspan policy by shoving federal funds rates down to
+And now, like a mirror image of the tax rebates, Bernanke, prior to the national elections, has recapitulated the Greenspan policy by shoving federal funds rates down to 1 percent.

 Similarly, U.S. senators and representatives wanted to jolt the U.S. economy once again before the Nov.
 4 elections with additional rounds of deficit spending.
 But that policy proposal was quickly trumped when the shocking emergence of frozen financial markets prompted Washington’s calls for a new spending spasm: $700 billion in “bailout” funding.
 The bottom line?
 Both monetary and fiscal policy vectors during 2008 conspired to pump up the economy before the election.
 Consequently, the economy — as typically happens in a national election year — remained recession-free, at least for the first six months.
 Post-election, however, neither the Federal Reserve, nor the president, nor Congress has any compelling reason to supply massive injections of money or spending.